-PRINCIPLE 6 Engaging with Local People and Other Stakeholders to Ensure Robust Public Accountability Supporting Principle e local code should reflect the uirements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 robust scrutiny function effectively engages local peop all local institutional stakeholds ers and evelops Make clear to themselves, all staff and the community, to whom they are accountable and for what.
+PRI NCIPLE 6 Engaging with Loc al Peopl e and Other Stakeholders to Er nsure Robust Public Accountability Supporting Principle local code should reflect the uirements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 Exercising leadership through a robust scrutiny function which effectively engages local people and all local institutional stakeholders and including partnerships, develops constructive accountability relationships.
+Make clear to themselves, all staff and the community, to whom they are accountable and for what.
 Community Planning Strategy.
 Consultation exercises.
 Council Plan Standing Orders.
 Service Plans Job Descriptions.
 Equality Action Groups.
 Scrutiny Committee.
 Audit and external inspections.
-4 N Consider those institutional stakeholders to whom the Authority is accountable and assess the effectiveness of the relationships and any changes required.
+4 N 1.2 Consider those institutional stakeholders to whom the Authority is accountable and assess the effectiveness of the relationships and any changes required.
 List of institutional stakeholders.
 Joint Working Arrangements.
 Dundee Partnership.
-4 N Produce an annual report on the activity of the scrutiny function.
+4 N 1.3 Produce an annual report on the activity of the scrutiny function.
 Performance Reports.
 Single Outcome Agreement.
 Financial Statements.
-4 N 2 approach to dialogue with accountability to the public to effective and appropriate ensure service by the Ensure clear channels of communication are in place with all sections of the community and other stakeholders and put in place monitoring arrangements to ensure that they operate effectively.
+4 N 2 Taking an active and plann approach to dialogue with a accountability to the public to ensueffective and appropriate servidelivery whether directly by the Authority or in partnership or commissioning. nd re ce ne by Ensure clear channels of communication are in place with all sections of the community and other stakeholders and put in place monitoring arrangements to ensure that they operate effectively.
 Communication strategy.
 Processes for dealing with competing demands.
 Community Planning Structures.
 Strategic Community Engagement Strategy.
 Local Community Engagement Strategy.
 Interpretation and Translation Services.
 Equality Action Groups.
 Review of Service delivery models.
 Tenant Participation Strategy.
-Tenant inspections.
-Customer surveys.
+Dundee Youth Council Housing Inspection Group Customer surveys.
 City Wide Parent Forum.
 Electronic communication channels.
 4 N 2.2 Hold meetings in public unless there are good reasons for confidentiality.
 Promotion of meetings.
 Records of Council meetings.
 Compliance with access to Information Act.
 4 N

-PRINCIPLE 6 (cont'd) Engaging with Lo cal People e and Other Stakeholders to Er nsure Robust Public Accountability Supporting Principle requ to: local code should reflect the irements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 2.3 Ensure that arrangements are in place to enable the Authority to engage with all sections of the community effectively.
+PRINCIPLE 6 (cont'd) Engaging with Local Paonia and Other Stakeholders to Engline Robust Public Accountability Supporting Principle requ to: local code should reflect the irements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 2.3 Ensure that arrangements are in place to enable the Authority to engage with all sections of the community effectively.
 These arrangements should recognise that different sections of the community have different priorities and establish explicit processes for dealing with these competing demands.
+Record of public consultations.
+Annual Consultations.
+Community Consultations.
+Employee Consultations.
+Tenant Consultations.
+Waterfront Consultations.
 Equality Action Groups.
 Opportunities for deputations to committees.
 Statutory Consultations and Community Consultations.
 Local Community Plans.
-Dundee Partnership Equality Consultation Event.
-4 N 2.4 Establish a clear policy on the types of issues they will meaningfully consult on or engage with the public and service users about including a feedback mechanism for those consultees to demonstrate what has changed as a result.
-Partnership framework.
+Health and Social Care Partnership Consultations Partnership framework.
+4 N 2.4 types of issues they will meaningfully consult on or engage with the public and service users about including a feedback mechanism for those consultees to demonstrate what has changed as a result.
 Communication strategy.
 Dundee Partnership Management Group.
 Equality Action Groups.
 Community Consultation Annual Review.
-4 N 2.5 On an annual basis, publish a performance plan giving information on the Authority's vision, strategy, plans and financial statements as well as information about its outcomes, achievements and satisfaction of service users in the previous period.
+4 IV 2.5 On an annual basis, publish a performance plan giving information on the Authority's vision, strategy, plans and financial statements as well as information about its outcomes, achievements and satisfaction of service users in the previous period.
 Annual Performance Report.
 Inspectorate Reports.
 Public Performance Reports.
 Annual Budget Setting Report.
 Financial Statements.
 Council Tax Leaflet.
 Statutory Performance Indicators.
 Council Website Reports.
 Annual Statutory Reports.
 4 N